This Bedtime Routine Uses Yoga for Sleep So You Can Have a More Restful Night

 Targets: hips, glutes, lower back

-- Lie on your back with legs extended in fright of you.
+A. Lie on your back with legs extended in front of you.

-- Hold for 15 seconds.
-(And when you're not stretching before bed, here's how to crank up the burn of your yoga flow.)
+D. Hold for 15 seconds.
+(And when you're not doing yoga for sleep, here's how to crank up the burn of your yoga flow.)